makiato/wbc-solution-templates/wbc-solution-templates/README.md

-Nothing but solution design template files.
+# WBC Solution Design Templates

+Collection of scripts and styles used in solution design templates.